CMU-17-356/dronuts-2023-krispykopters/front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This front-end framework references with the guidance and base from an opensource library, please see here: https://github.com/qbentil/Bentilzone-Restaurant
+This front-end framework references with the guidance and base from an opensource library, please see here: https://github.com/qbentil/Bentilzone-Restaurant.

+Thanks Bentil!

 ## Available Scripts